MINDFULNESS & PAIN CONTROL

 Depression dampens your life.
 While medications and forms of talk therapy can be helpful, mindfulness is also a great tool to incorporate.
-The reason mindfulness such a useful tool is because it helps you to e aware of what you’re doing, while you’re doing it.
+The reason mindfulness is such a useful tool is because it helps you to be aware of what you’re doing, while you’re doing it.

 Since depression often comes along with persistent negative thoughts, awareness in the current moment can help offset harmful thinking patterns by redirecting the sufferer to what is happening in the present.

 Nobody enjoys pain.
 However, those who have learned to accept their pain tend to live a more peaceful existence.